mahdicanfixit/lab-environment-ubuntu-hardening/README.md

 <img width="495" height="387" alt="image" src="https://github.com/user-attachments/assets/9b7dbce6-8582-4dab-b35c-b954b8c78155" />

-hit yes. then if this appears
+Hit yes. then if this appears

 <img width="491" height="388" alt="image" src="https://github.com/user-attachments/assets/2e4f1186-7580-4758-82d5-d85ff660c63c" />

-this appears because there is missing dependencies that do automation. but this project focus is on OS hardening so we click yes to keep the environment lightweight. can be later solved if we want python automation.
+This appears because there is missing dependencies that do automation. but this project focus is on OS hardening so we click yes to keep the environment lightweight. can be later solved if we want python automation.

 ## Step 2 setting up the VM

 <img width="960" height="747" alt="image" src="https://github.com/user-attachments/assets/98403230-f333-40ce-b69e-56720c0620c9" />

-once the installion is complete this will appear, we will click on New because we are creating a new VM. a new pop up will appear where you will fill the VM Name and ISO image. ill name my VM ubuntu and for the ISO image we will put our ubuntu verison that we installed and it should look like this:
+Once the installion is complete this will appear, we will click on New because we are creating a new VM. a new pop up will appear where you will fill the VM Name and ISO image. ill name my VM ubuntu and for the ISO image we will put our ubuntu verison that we installed and it should look like this:

 <img width="820" height="410" alt="image" src="https://github.com/user-attachments/assets/507e3b50-c820-4fa0-a5c6-d158c11fbfff" />

-click Next. and youll see that you can change your Username and password, as well as OS installation Options. for password make sure you have a proper 8-12 character with at least one number and captial to increase resistance against brute force attacks, once you enter ur password click next.
+Click Next. and youll see that you can change your Username and password, as well as OS installation Options. for password make sure you have a proper 8-12 character with at least one number and captial to increase resistance against brute force attacks, once you enter ur password click next.

-in this section, we will need to give the VM the needed virtual hardware to work. now this part is depending on the host hardware, since my PC is quite capable ill put the sweet spot
+In this section, we will need to give the VM the needed virtual hardware to work. now this part is depending on the host hardware, since my PC is quite capable ill put the sweet spot

 <img width="820" height="409" alt="image" src="https://github.com/user-attachments/assets/4b255371-289e-4cb0-8c5b-b5d4abe7345d" />